Fan-out Wafer-level Packaging and CR-8000

 But, of course, you have to work hard to achieve these benefits.
 Some of the technical challenges include:

-• Conducting extensive trade-off studies to determine whether the FO-WLP architecture is right for the product based on: functionality, price, performance, size, weight and style.
+• Conducting extensive trade-off studies to determine whether the Fan-out wafer-level packaging architecture is right for the product based on: functionality, price, performance, size, weight and style.

 • Integrating the normally independent design processes for the chip and package to optimize FO-WLP design, with its strong interdependencies between the chip and package.

-How do I decide if FO-WLP is for me?
+How Do I Decide if Fan-Out Wafer-Level Packaging is for me?

 Zuken’s CR-8000 Design Force offers a new virtual prototyping process to enable investigation into the effects of alternative packaging approaches on functionality, price, size, weight, etc. in the early stages, without investing time into fully defining the design.
 The options can be evaluated collaboratively, with the ability to make trade-offs before committing to detailed design.